Behavioural Interview Question – Tell Me About A Time You Dealt With A Difficult Co-worker

 OK, why is this question asked?

-So, the interviewers asking you this question, they want to see how you handle when you have a problem with somebody in your group or somebody that you work with.
+So, the interviewers asking you this question want to see how you behave when you have a problem with somebody in your group or somebody that you work with.
 So, things like this come up at work all the time, where you don’t agree with someone, or you’re trying to get someone to do something for you, and you can’t because they don’t want to.

 So, how do you answer this question?

 You may guess that we’re going to tell a story.

 So, using the S.A.R.I. formula, which we’ll go through here…

 S.A.R.I. means: Situation, Action, Result, Interesting features.

 So, they want to see that you don’t get personal or caught up in workplace drama.
 They want to see that you deal with the situation at hand diplomatically and are focused on the outcome that you want.
 It’s easy to get caught up in emotions of anger, frustration.
 They want to see that you just get to the point and diplomatically deal with the problem.